raspberrypilearning/pacman-terminal/en/step_4.md

 ## Move around the Raspberry Pi terminal

-In this step, you will learn how to get Pac-Man to navigate the Raspberry Pi's terminal, just like when Pac-Man moves around his maze.
+In this step, you will learn how to get Pac-Man to navigate your Raspberry Pi's terminal, just like when Pac-Man moves around his maze.

 ![Pacman Gif](images/pacmangiphy.gif)